rooparajprojects/RoopaBhavani/README.md

 - **Add reranking** — insert a cross-encoder reranker between retrieval and generation
 - **Persist the FAISS index** — use `faiss.write_index` to avoid recomputing on every run
 - **Add evaluation** — log retrieved entries and LLM outputs to measure RAG quality

+##To build this RAG system, refered the project by TechWithPrateek